PedroOstroschi/PedroOstroschi/README.md

 ### Hello there! i'm Pedro Ostroschi

-- 🔭 Looking for work
+- 🔭 Working at GrowingCo.
 - 🌱 Studying Computer engenieer at UTFPR and tryng to find my path in the dev world
 - 😄 Pronouns: he/him